dong200k/Phaser_Game/server/devdocs/MapCreation.md

 ## Adding your dungeon in the game

 After we saved our files into their respective location, we can now let our server know about our new dungeon.

+Note: Step's 1 and 2 is now done through my-app.
+When creating a new dungeon with my-app the name, tilesetName, serverJsonLocation, and clientTilesetLocation should be filled out based on what is described by step 2 below.

 1. Open up the json file in "server/assets/tilemaps/dungeon.json".
 2. Create a new object under existing ones.